GeorgeGkas/fake-bank-rpc/README.md

 ## Installation

-*Note: The following commands require admin privileges to execute.*
+*Note: The following commands might require admin privileges to execute.*

 Fetch the docker image of RabbitMQ: